As a decrepit father takes delight

 As we were getting ready for bed last night, my seven-year-old asked me, “If you train really hard, do you think you would like to climb the Nose someday?”

 The question wasn’t totally out of the blue.
 We had watched The Dawn Wall the night before.
-It’s the remarkable story of Tommy Caldwell and Kevin Jorgeson’s first ascent of the Dawn Wall of El Capitan, the the hardest big wall climb in the world.
 Peter understood the movie’s message well — except for just a couple of people, the Dawn Wall is impossible to climb.
 So he asked if I was interested in climbing the Nose, which is easier.

 The Nose is also really hard.
 Warren Harding, Wayne Merry, and George Whitmore, spent 47 days climbing it in 1958 to complete the first ascent.
-They drilled bolts and hung on gear the whole way up.
+They drilled bolt ladders and hung on gear the whole way up.
 Nobody climbed it without hanging on bolts and gear until Lynn Hill freed it in 1993.
-In the 25 years since Hill’s first free ascent, only a half dozen people have repeated the climb.
+In the 25 years since Hill’s first free ascent, only a half dozen people have repeated the climb free.
+Lots of people do the aid climb each year, but most who try it, fail.

 So when Peter asked if I was planning to climb the Nose, I answered immediately and decisively, “No. It’s too hard.
 I’m too old.”
 A look of shock and dismay spread across his face.
 He was crestfallen.